uniVocity/univocity-api/README.md

 In this example, a [DatasetProducer](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/data/DatasetProducer.java) will process the descriptions in each [FOOD_DES.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FOOD_DES.csv) record and generate different datasets for different destination entities.

-A [DatasetProducer](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/data/DatasetProducer.java) is an abstract class that tells uniVocity what datasets it is able to generate from a data entity.
+A [DatasetProducer](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/data/DatasetProducer.java) is an abstract class that tells uniVocity which datasets it is able to generate from a data entity.
 Entity mappings can be created using these datasets as the source.
 Once a mapping cycle is started, and the mapping that uses one of these datasets is executed, the [DatasetProducer](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/data/DatasetProducer.java) will produce the expected dataset.

-In the mapping example (presented later on), we associate an instance of [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) to the *FOOD_DES* source entity.
+In the mapping example (presented later), we associate an instance of [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) to the *FOOD_DES* source entity.
 [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) will generate its datasets using data from fields *"Ndb_no"* and *"Long_Desc"*`: